nucypher/pyUmbral/docs/source/using_pyumbral.rst

 Alice grants access to Bob by generating kfrags
 -----------------------------------------------
-When Alice wants to grant Bob access to open her encrypted messages, she creates *re-encryption key fragments*, or *"kfrags"*, which are next sent to N proxies or *Ursulas*.
+When Alice wants to grant Bob access to view her encrypted data, she creates *re-encryption key fragments*, or *"kfrags"*, which are next sent to N proxies or *Ursulas*.